Man From ‘Mystery Pooper’ Case Sues Over Mugshot

 — rolandsmartin (@rolandsmartin) February 27, 2019

-A “Bowel Movement Bandit” was acccused of pooping on and numerous of cars in the Akron, Ohio, area over the course of several years, per Cleveland.com.
+A “Bowel Movement Bandit” was acccused of pooping on numerous cars in the Akron, Ohio, area over the course of several years, per Cleveland.com.
 Another such pooper plagued the lawns of Toronto’s Queen West neighborhood throughout 2018, per The Global News.
 And in New York City earlier this year, another mystery pooper began attacking audition rooms at Broadway shows, per The New York Post.